tobgu/pyrsistent/README.rst

 pvector([1, 2, 3])
 >>> print p2
 pvector([1, 2, 3, 4])

+The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict), PSet (similar to a python set), PBag (similar to collections.Counter), PList (a classic singly linked list) and PDeque (similar to collections.deque).
+There is also an immutable object type built on the named tuple as well as freeze and thaw functions to convert between pythons standard collections and pyrsistent collections.

 Pyrsistent is influenced by persistent data structures such as those found in the standard library of Clojure.
 It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python